Argentina's Curious Battle Over the Legacy of Gombrowicz

 Bringing Gombrowicz to the people

 Along with other Gombrowicz aficionados, Hochman organised the first ever Gombrowicz congress in 2014.
-A year later, they invited well-known writers, including Martín Kohan, Guillermo Martínez, Andrés Neuman, Jorge Consiglio, to read one-minute fragments of his work in a ‘Gombrowicz marathon’.
+A year later, they invited well-known writers, including Martín Kohan, Guillermo Martínez, Andrés Neuman and Jorge Consiglio, to read one-minute fragments of his work in a ‘Gombrowicz marathon’.

 The marathon was illustrated with pictures which were previously shown during the congress.
 Forty artists were asked to design or illustrate their own interpretations of Gombrowicz’s work.
 The pictures were collected in an album entitled Esto No Es Una Nariz: Witold Gombrowicz Según Cuarenta Ilustradores (This is Not a Nose: Witold Gombrowicz According to Forty Illustrators) and included works by artists such as Pablo Bernasconi, José Villamayor and Horacio Petre.